nikifori/rock-scissors-paper/README.md

 	* HorizontalFlip to all images
 	* Add Gaussian noise as in (2) in "How is the game going to be played ?"

-Then, for each dataset (Train, Validation) I combined the datasets with the aforesaid "transforms" and convert them to numpy arrays.
+Then, for each dataset (Train, Validation) I combined the datasets with the aforesaid "transforms" and convert them to numpy arrays (flattened).

 Afterwards, I trained 3 Baseline models on the Train set:
 * A Support Vector Machine Classifier (sklearn)